khyati-agarwal-123/true_cache/monitoring-true-cache.md

-## 5Monitoring True Cache {#ODBTC-GUID-3EFE31C9-DB4B-4C19-BC57-6CE7AFE8B93B}
+##  5Monitoring True Cache {#GUID-3EFE31C9-DB4B-4C19-BC57-6CE7AFE8B93B}

-You can monitor True Cache with the `V$TRUE_CACHE` view, and you can use the Automatic Workload Repository (AWR) to gather performance statistics for True Cache.
+You can monitor True Cache with the ` V$TRUE_CACHE ` view, and you can use the Automatic Workload Repository (AWR) to gather performance statistics for True Cache.